This post is all about how to plan and execute the perfect week-long vacation for any age in Puerto Vallarta.

 Just a Few Thoughts…

-I was disappointed at first but in the end, I’m glad that tour didn’t work out because we were able to do a much better tour to Los Arcos a few months later with our friend Felix.
+I was disappointed at first but in the end, I’m glad that tour didn’t work out because we were able to do a Los Arcos SUP and snorkel tour a few months later with our friend Felix.
 It’s a SUP tour where you paddle yourself out to the granite cliffs from Mismaloya beach.
 We were able to take our time to snorkel and paddle through the tunnels at our own pace.

-If you like paddleboarding or have been dying to try it, check out Felix’s SUP to Los Arcos Airbnb experience.
+If you like paddleboarding or have been dying to try it, check out Felix’s Airbnb experience.

 Day Trip to San Sebastian del Oeste

-This day trip is the perfect way to escape the heat of Puerto Vallarta and learn an important part of Mexico’s history.
+Looking to escape the heat of Puerto Vallarta (especially in the summer)?
+A day trip to San Sebastian del Oeste is the perfect way to do that and learn an important part of Mexico’s history.

 Located at the foot of the Sierra Madre mountains, San Sebastian del Oeste is higher in elevation than Puerto Vallarta and therefore much cooler.
 It takes about an hour and a half to get there.